NUCAR-DEV/Hetero-Mark/README.md

-* K-Nearest Neighbors (KNN) - Given a large number of labeled training samples in a multi-dimensional feature space, the K- Nearest Neighbors (KNN) algorithm takes a query point and searches for the K training samples that are close to that point.
+* K-Nearest Neighbors (KNN) - Given a large number of labeled training samples in a multi-dimensional feature space, the K- Nearest Neighbors (KNN) the algorithm takes a query point and searches for the K training samples that are close to that point.
 Using a majority vote approach, the KNN algorithm can categorize the query point with the label that appears the most number of times in the selected K training samples.

-* KMeans (KM) - k-means clustering is a method of vector quantization, originally from signal processing, that is popular for cluster analysis in data mining. k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+* KMeans (KM) - K-means clustering is a method of vector quantization, originally from signal processing, that is popular for cluster analysis in data mining.
+K-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 In this implementation, we have varied the number of objects of 34 features and